 All of these questions will need answering from the outset so you can ensure your kitchen design meets your requirements.

-Introducing Natural Light into a Kitchen Extension
+Glazing for a Kitchen Extension

 To include an artificial lighting scheme which is practical but also brings the wow-factor in the evenings.